-- 4. Tax Risks incentive and letters (Management letters) - Should be customer specific. - Precise on the observation made, risk inherent mitigating and measure. - Recommend next course of action. - Any tax update deemed relevant for the client arising from various amendment of the tax laws. - 5.
+- 4. Tax Risks and incentive letters (Management letters) - Should be customer specific. - Precise on the observation made, risk inherent and mitigating measure. - Recommend next course of action. - Any tax update deemed relevant for the client arising from various amendment of the tax laws. - 5.
 Periodic letters, such as instalment tax advices.

-9.5 Pipeline tool - process for tracking and following up prospects records of client Maintaining accurate communications is essential to all tax practices.
+9.5 Pipeline tool - process for tracking and following up prospects Why track client communications?

+Maintaining accurate records of client communications is essential to all tax practices.
 In order to have increased client retention and satisfaction, and to enhance networks and marketing plans, practitioners must easily be able to recall and verify previous client interactions.
 These interactions may be personal in nature, such as learning that a client recently travelled to Europe, or financial in nature, such as advising a client to do a specific action in order to save tax monies.